Anthony-Nolan/Atlas/README.md

 ### Dependencies

-The service has external dependencies on two services, the `DonorService` and `HlaService`.
-By default the configuration points to the deployed development instances of these service - locally the api keys for these services will need adding as user secrets.
+The service has external dependencies on the `HlaService`.
+By default the configuration points to the deployed development instances of this service - locally the api keys for this service will need adding as a user secret.

+// TODO: ATLAS-54: Remove dependency on HLA service

 ## Pre-Processing